Course Presentation

 8.4 Preimplantation Genetic Testing for Monogenic Disorders (PGT-M).
 Joanne Traeger-Synodinos

-8.5 Preimplantation genetic testing for aneuploidy (PGT-A): Benefits, risks and its true place in MAR.
+8.5 Preimplantation genetic testing for aneuploidy (PGT-A): Benefits, risks and it’s true place in MAR.
 Eric Forman

 8.6 Embryo ploidy status and implantation: A conundrum.
 Danilo Cimadomo